Universal monodromic tilting sheaves: Uncompleting Soergel's Endomorphismensatz

 The Pittie-Steinberg theorem \cite{St} implies $R \otimes_{R^W} R$ is free as a right $R$-module.
-Proposition \ref{XiCoStandard} and equation \eqref{StandardtoCostandard} imply $\Hom(\Xi, \Xi)$ is a free right $R$-module concentrated in degree 0. \end{proof}
+Proposition \ref{XiCoStandard} and Equation \eqref{StandardtoCostandard} imply $\Hom(\Xi, \Xi)$ is a free right $R$-module concentrated in degree 0. \end{proof}

-\subsection{Proof of theorem \ref{main}}
+\subsection{Proof of Theorem \ref{main}}

-Here we prove the universal endomorphismensatz.
-If the determinant of \eqref{Bimon} was not invertible, it would vanish on a codimension 1 subvariety by Hartogs' lemma, see theorem 38 of \cite{Mat}.
-The following proposition proves that \eqref{Bimon} is an isomorphism after localizing away from all but any one wall.
-The universal endomorphismensatz $R \otimes_{R^W}R = \Hom(\Xi, \Xi)$ follows by Hartogs' lemma.
+If the determinant of \eqref{Bimon} was not invertible, it would vanish on a codimension 1 subvariety by Hartogs' lemma, see Theorem 38 of \cite{Mat}.
+The following lemma implies that \eqref{Bimon} is an isomorphism after localizing away from all but any one wall.
+The complement $\check{T} - \bigcup \check{T}^{(\beta)}$ is the locus where multiple walls intersect, which has codimension 2.
+Therefore Hartogs' lemma implies Soergel's Endomorphismensatz $R \otimes_{R^W}R \simeq \Hom(\Xi, \Xi)$.